thisismyrobot/dsa/README.md

 ## Requires

-I'm using py.test for testing and mathplotlib for the graphs.
+I'm using py.test for testing and matplotlib (and its dependencies) for the graphs.

 ## Graphs